MeirSibhat/toysServer/README.md

 ## in app :
-you can get all toys in db , you can search by name or category , you can add toys and update you can see the result toys by page number and per pagep you can get all toys in db , you can search by name or category you can add toys and update , you can see the result toys by page number and per page Feel free to add toys to the database and use unlimited
+you can get all toys in DB,
+ you can search by name or category, you can add toys and update, you can see the result toys by page number and /or  perPage, Feel free to add toys to the database and use unlimited

 ##    example  :